 Ryann joined IWES in the spring of 2019 as a BY-LA Program Coordinator.
 Reproductive health and justice have shaped the foundations of Ryann’s professional journey and deep interest in community-centered work.
 An Alaskan at heart, Ryann relocated to Washington State where she completed a BA in Health and Human Rights and a minor in Spanish.
 During her undergraduate, Ryann received an Adventure Learning Grant and spent an academic year working with local organizations in India and Thailand whose work focused on addressing HIV/AIDs, human trafficking, and gender inequities through culturally responsive approaches.
 Her experience abroad, along with additional research and field work reinforced Ryann’s passion for public health, equity, and desire to work with young people.
 In 2017, she completed her MPH from the University of Washington’s Community Oriented Public Health Practice Program with a thesis focused on innovative approaches to sexual health education for adolescents.
 Ryann’s love of adventure, people, food and creativity are some of the many reasons that prompted her move to New Orleans and keep her exploring the vibrant city.
 Prior to joining the IWES team, Ryann worked as an Adolescent Health Coordinator with the Bureau of Family Health to support and evaluate School-Based Health Centers across Louisiana while prioritizing youth centered care.
 She is thrilled to continue working with adolescents and believes in the power of trauma-informed, comprehensive education as a tool to foster self-efficacy and overall wellness.

-Affectionately known as ‘Momma Nikki’, is a 2008 graduate of Southern University at New Orleans.
-Under the tutelage of extraordinary professors, she had the opportunity to earn a dual Bachelor of Science in English and History, and worked on extensive campaigns Post- Hurricane Katrina in the education and political arena.
-As an educator and sexual health advocate, she works tirelessly fighting for education equity, social justice, and healthy sexual in New Orleans, Louisiana.
-In 2016, she launched a campaign for young girls entitled.
-‘The Sacredness of Safe Intimacy’, primarily to empower, encourage, and educate young women to affirm the beauty of their existence.
-Since 2016, the campaign has grown into a workshops, emphasizing the spiritual and physical connection of sex, teenage pregnancy, sex trafficking, and providing Black mothers with the tools to assist their daughters in creating healthy sexual health decisions.
-For the past fifteen years, Nikkisha has dedicated her time and as an HIV Testing and Linkage to Care Coordinator, to ending the epidemic on HIV, and unapologetically focusing on Black women and Women of Color.
+Affectionately known as ‘Momma Nikki,’ Nikkisha Napoleon is a 2008 graduate of Southern University at New Orleans.
+Under the tutelage of extraordinary professors she had the opportunity to earn a dual Bachelor of Science in English and History, and worked on extensive campaigns Post- Hurricane Katrina in the education and political arena.
+As an educator and sexual health advocate, she works tirelessly fighting for education equity, social justice, and healthy sexual in New Orleans.
+In 2016, she launched a campaign for young girls entitled ‘The Sacredness of Safe Intimacy,’ primarily to empower, encourage, and educate young women to affirm the beauty of their existence.
+Since 2016, the campaign has grown into a workshop emphasizing the spiritual and physical connection of sex, teenage pregnancy, and sex trafficking, and providing Black mothers with the tools to assist their daughters in creating healthy sexual health decisions.
+For the past fifteen years, Nikkisha has dedicated her time as an HIV Testing and Linkage to Care Coordinator to ending the epidemic on HIV, and unapologetically focusing on Black women and Women of Color.
 As a former educator, she volunteers her service to high school juniors and seniors, assisting them with scholarship and college applications.
 Additionally, as a poet and spoken word artist, she has served as a panelist/presenter on numerous education, health, and women's conferences, addressing HIV testing, prevention, and stigma in the African American community.

 Kala joined IWES in 2018 as a Research Coordinator and is a recent graduate of Tulane University with an MPH in International Health and Development and a certificate in Disaster Studies.
 She obtained her Bachelor’s of Science from Dillard University in Community Health.
 Prior to her educational pursuit, Kala worked as patient administrator/medical evacuation coordinator in South Korea and Afghanistan while in the Army.
 As a student she centered her focus on health education and working with at risk youth both domestically and internationally.
 She has worked in rural areas of Peru, Kenya, and South Korea counseling and testing for Malaria and HIV, conducting outreach, teaching community-based health and wellness programs, and relief efforts.
 As a river parish native who has lived by the mustard seed faith concept, Kala has dedicated herself to working with underserved populations both domestically and internationally.
 She is dedicated to impacting her local community through community-health based work that involves sexual health, disaster preparedness, health education, and positive youth development.